 -- Step # 3 - Imagine Life

 Third, I asked Kasey to imagine what kind of life Laurie had at home or at school.
-Laurie stated, “I don’t know about Laurie’s home, but she doesn’t have many friends at school.
-I think most of her friends are online.
-So… I guess that hasn’t been so fun lately.”
+Laurie stated, "I don’t know about Laurie’s home, but she doesn’t have many friends at school.
+I think most of her friends are on social meda.
+So… I guess that hasn’t been so fun lately."
 Clearly, this statement indicates that Kasey has made solid progress in this step of the evaluation stage.

 Think of a Kasey you treated following a case of internet bullying.
-Would the Other Shoes technique help your internet bully begin to think of the victim as another person who has a life and feeling the internet bully can understand?
+Would the Other Shoes technique help your internet bully begin to think of the victim as another person who has a life and feelings the internet bully can understand?

 What are two techniques that can be useful in the final step of the evaluation stage for dealing with an incident of internet bullying?